Tele-Abortion: Frequently Asked Questions

 We pride ourselves on providing our clients with a high-quality service.
 We have a short turn around, so can provide you with excellent, discrete and timely, patient-centred care.

-Gynaecare/Clinic 66 is not a registered charity and we have no funding to provide abortion care.
-We are a small private medical practice, passionate about providing women with access to safe and effective abortion care, and we need to cover the costs of providing the service.
+Nowsis is the not for profit organisation which manages this Teleabortion service.
+However, we have no funding to provide abortion care.
+We are passionate about providing women with access to safe and effective abortion care, and we need to cover the costs of providing the service.

 15. I am financially disadvantaged.
 Can I have a discount?